-On 25th September 2017, Paul Bates, managing director of Cleankill Pest Control, gave a speech to the Sutton United Business Club luncheon.
+On 25 September 2017, Paul Bates, Managing Director of Cleankill Pest Control, gave a speech to the Sutton United Business Club luncheon.
 The event drew 76 delegates, representing 62 small and medium-sized businesses from the area about Sutton, London.

 Paul started his speech by giving a general overview of pest control before looking at British attitudes towards the industry.
 He juxtaposed the examples of the US and the UK.
 In the US when people see a pest control vehicle outside of a property, they assume it is there as a preventative measure.
 In the UK, they automatically have a negative view, even though every business premises should have a preventative contract that involves several visits throughout the year.